SynapseProject/synapse.docs/docs/quickstart.md

 3. Open two DOS-prompt windows, one in the .\Controller folder, the other in the .\Node folder.
 4. From .\Controller, run `synapse.controller.cli service run`.
 From .\Node, run `synapse.node.cli service run`.

+**Note:** synapse.[controller/node].cli use `synapse.server.config.yaml` for understanding server bindings.
+By default, each will establish a function-specific config, so running the clis from their respective folders is important (such that they have access to appropriate config settings).
+This is very configurable: see [Options](/run/setup/options) for information on configuring `synapse.server.config.yaml` or for using alternate config files.

 ```dos
 C:\synapse\Controller>Synapse.Controller.Cli.exe service run
 Starting Synapse.Server as Server: Press Ctrl-C/Ctrl-Break to stop.